shanejansen/touchstone/docs/mocks/rabbitmq.md

 ## Configuration
- * `autoCreate` - Default: True.
+ * `auto_create` - Default: True.
 If set to False, queues and exchanges will not be created by Touchstone and should be created by the service instead.

 ## Defaults Example